 - Coloradans who are younger than 80 and renewing electronically must attest that they have had an eye examination within one year before the renewal

-- Coloradans who are older than 80 and renewing electronically must obtain a signed statement (DR 2402) from an optometrist or ophthalmologist attesting that the person has had an eye examination within the preceding 6 months and attesting to the results of the examination
+- Coloradans who are older than 80 and renewing electronically must obtain a signed statement (Optometrist/Ophthalmologist Statement (DR 2498) from an optometrist or ophthalmologist attesting that the person has had an eye examination within the preceding 6 months and attesting to the results of the examination

 Online renewal FAQs